Install a Minecraft Server on Ubuntu 22.04 VPS (Full 2025 Setup Guide)

 screen -r minecraft

-Step 9: Allow Minecraft Port in Firewall
+Step 10: Open Minecraft Port in Firewall

-Allow the default Minecraft port (25565) through the firewall:
+Allow the default Minecraft port:

 sudo ufw allow 25565